greglook/vault/doc/indexing.md

 ### Blob Stats

 This is the most basic index; it stores records about the blobs which have been indexed.
-This lets the catalogue implement the `enumerate` and `stat` blob-store operations.
+This lets the catalog implement the `enumerate` and `stat` blob-store operations.

 ```clojure